- Aged lead

 - Close rate

 - The percentage of leads you contacted that became paying jobs.
-Most cleaners overestimate their close rate; the honest number for cold residential leads is usually 25-40%.
+Most cleaners overestimate their close rate; it varies a lot, and many cold residential leads close well below what cleaners expect.

 - Composite quality score